qiime2/docs/source/tutorials/overview.rst

 Overview of QIIME 2 Plugin Workflows
 ====================================

-.. note:: Abandon all hope, ye who enter.
-If you have not read the :doc:`glossary <../glossary>`. 👺
+.. note:: Abandon all hope, ye who enter, if you have not read the :doc:`glossary <../glossary>`. 👺

 .. note:: This is a guide for novice QIIME 2 users, and particularly for those who are new to microbiome research.
-For experienced users who are already well versed in microbiome analysis, and those who are adverse to uncontrolled use of emoji, mosey on over to the :doc:`overview tutorial for experienced users <qiime2-for-experienced-microbiome-researchers>`.
+For experienced users who are already well versed in microbiome analysis, and those who are averse to uncontrolled use of emoji, mosey on over to the :doc:`overview tutorial for experienced users <qiime2-for-experienced-microbiome-researchers>`.

 Welcome all newcomers 👋.
 This guide will give you an overview of many of the main plugins and actions available in QIIME 2, and guide you to the relevant tutorials for deeper exploration.
 In other words, it might not answer the question, "how do I use QIIME 2", but it will point you in the right direction.
 Consider this your treasure map: QIIME 2 actions are the stepping stones on your path to glory, and the flowcharts below will tell you where all the goodies are buried. 🗺️